 HIV/AIDS activism and international worker solidarity across borders are the foundation of the OPSEU/SEFPO scholarships.
 We will ask our applicants to tell us about them in essay format, along with a summary of their personal involvement in helping to build our communities.

 Who can apply:

 This scholarship is open to dependents of OPSEU/SEFPO members in good standing who are studying at a publicly-funded, publicly-run post-secondary institution in Ontario.

 At least five of the 10 scholarships will be awarded to students who identify as representing equity-seeking groups: racialized workers, Indigenous workers, workers with disabilities; TBLGIAPQQ2S (trans, bi-sexual, lesbian, gay, intersex, asexual, pansexual, queer, questioning, and two-spirited) workers, francophone workers and women workers.
 Applicants should acknowledge their eligibility for this equity qualification on their application form, if applicable.

 How to apply:

-The following items must be submitted with your application, and received by OPSEU/SEFPO by email or mail on or before the application deadline date (see application form for email and mailing addresses):
+The following items must be submitted with your application, and received by OPSEU/SEFPO by email or mail on or before the application deadline of July 30, 2021 (see application form for email and mailing addresses):

 - This application form completed fully.
-Once the application form is open, click on view and then select “edit document” to fill out application and return by the application deadline.
+Once the application form is open, click on view and then select “edit document” to fill out an application and return it by the application deadline.